 One of the greatest things about online marketing is the detailed real-time feedback you receive.
 You can easily see how a campaign is performing, what action visitors are taking on your website, and where your sales are coming from.
 We believe that having the right data helps you make fantastic business decisions.

-Up to the Minute Reporting
+Up To The Minute Reporting

 Reports On The Go

-How To Read Your Report
+How To Read Your Dubzz Report

-Glossary of Reporting Terms:
+Glossary of Report Terms

-Traffic: The total number of visits to your website.
-Within Google Analytics, traffic can be divided into multiple categories including, direct, organic and paid.
-It is important to know where your Website traffic is coming from so you can understand which marketing endeavours are working for you.
+Traffic: Visitors to your website.
+Within Google Analytics, traffic can be divided into multiple categories including direct, organic and paid.

-Traffic Sources: Where your traffic is coming from.
-Google Analytics includes information on which sites your visitors are coming to your Website from as well as what keywords they are using to get to your Website.
+Traffic Sources/Channels: Where your traffic is coming from.
+It is important to know where your website traffic is coming from so you can understand which marketing endeavours are working for you.
+Google Analytics includes information on which sites your visitors are coming to your website from as well as what keywords they are using to get to your website.